 Insufficient sleep can have mental health and medical consequences.
-Shortened sleep, irregular sleep schedules, sleep loss, and fragmented sleep can all mean insufficient sleep.
+Shortened sleep, irregular sleep schedules, sleep loss, and fragmented sleep can all lead to insufficient sleep.
 It’s a common problem.
 A third of adults and children don’t get sufficient sleep.

-Lack of sleep can impact a variety of areas.
+Lack of sleep can impact a variety of areas, including the following:

 - Mental health: Insufficient sleep is associated with anxiety and depression, and sleep problems typically co-occur with mental health conditions.
 One study even found that not getting enough sleep was linked to an increased likelihood of experiencing mental distress.
 Likewise, sleep problems may have a role in the development of mental health conditions and neurodegenerative diseases like Alzheimer’s.